fabio-muramatsu/PPTSectionIndicator/README.md

 PPT Section indicator is a PowerPoint VSTO add-in that adds section indicators on presentations, adapting them dynamically to highlight the current section or slide.
 The motivation behind this add-in is to automate the rather boring task of copying/pasting and reformatting objects in every slide of a presentation just to create a simple progress tracker.

+**Read this document entirely before using the add-in**.
+This will help you understand how it works and prevent further problems.

 **Table of Contents**

 1. [Preconditions](#preconditions)